Frequently Asked Questions

 - Approximately 6,000 parking spaces for public and game-day use along with additional spaces as required for housing and retail.

-The first stage of construction will include the new stadium, the River Park, and the initial phase of residential housing and research/innovation space.
+The first stage of construction includes the new stadium and the river park, which are both complete, and the initial phase of residential housing and research/innovation space.

 SDSU Mission Valley will also enable the university and its partners to help people expand their livelihoods, create new career pathways, and expand our region’s capabilities when it comes to finding solutions through research and development across the many growth sectors in San Diego.
 As a national hub for biotech, life sciences, technology, defense, and hospitality and tourism, it is imperative that we not only provide educational opportunities for local students to enter those fields but also work with these industries to innovate and expand the amazing work already happening here in San Diego.